I have compiled the most extensive list ever of foods to avoid in pregnancy to serve as a quickie guide to pregnancy food safety.

 The following foods are common foods to avoid for pregnancy food safety.
 Make sure you give these a good look over so you’re prepared the next time you’re wondering, “can I eat this while pregnant?”

 - Alcohol: You know this one, but it’s recommended you cut out wine, beer, hard liquor and spirits to be safe.
 Risk: Linked to Fetal Alcohol Syndrome, miscarriage and stillbirth.

 - Cold deli meats and charcuterie: Includes pate, charcuterie, ready-to-eat deli-meats, pepperoni, salami, and chorizo.
 The good news is that these foods may be safe if rewarmed or cooked to steaming, though that may be kind of gross.
 Risk: Listeria.

-- Excessive Caffeine: Energy drinks, coffee, tea, chocolate, and caffeinated soda pop should definitely be limited to 200-300 mg per day (about 1-3 cups of coffee/day).
+- Excessive Caffeine: Limit energy drinks, coffee, tea, chocolate, and caffeinated soda pop to 200-300 mg per day (about 1-3 cups of coffee/day).
 Risk: Linked to risk of miscarriage, low birth weight and impaired fetal growth.

 - Raw fish/shellfish: We’re talking sashimi/raw fish in sushi, ceviche, oysters, clams.
 Risk: Salmonella and Toxoplasma.

-- Raw or undercooked eggs: That means no soft poached or fried eggs with runny yolks unless they’re made with pasteurized eggs.
+- Raw or undercooked eggs: Unless pasteurized, no soft poached or fried eggs with runny yolks.
 Risk: Salmonella.

 - Raw or unpasteurized dairy: No more unpasteurized cheeses and raw milk.
 Most hard cheeses are pasteurized, but always double check to be sure.
 While imported cheeses like parmesan are often not pasteurized, in the case of parm, the heavy salt brine typically prevents bacterial growth.
 Yay!
 Risk: Listeria.